nautechsystems/nautilus_trader/README.md

 ### Branches

 - `master` branch will always reflect the source code for the latest released version
+- `nightly` branch is automatically merged from `develop` branch daily at 14:00 UTC, or when required
 - `develop` branch is normally very active with frequent commits and may contain experimental features.
 We aim to maintain a stable passing build on this branch